 Principle Two: God Desires Generations.

 Our western culture has taught us to raise our children to independence—for our children to go on and live their own lives.
 That notion of independence has sometimes led to separation, and even encouraged a departure from values.
 But God desires for families and their values to continue for generations.
-Consider God’s command to Abraham: “And God said to Abraham, ‘As for you, you shall keep my covenant, you and your offspring after you throughout their generations’” (Genesis 17:9).
+Consider God’s command to Abraham as a guideline for inheritance in the Bible: “And God said to Abraham, ‘As for you, you shall keep my covenant, you and your offspring after you throughout their generations’” (Genesis 17:9).
 As we consider leaving an inheritance, it should be with the notion that we want our family to continue for generations in an ongoing covenant.

 Principle Three: Pass on Values Through Your Family Story.